Many childhood injuries are preventable if you know the risks

 Children 2-9

-To protect your child from injuries from motor vehicle crashes, keep your toddler in a rear-facing car seat until they are at least 4 years old or reach the maximum height and weight limit suggested by the manufacturer.
-Keep your older child in a booster seat until they are at least 8 years old or 4 feet, 9 inches tall.
+To protect your child from injuries from motor vehicle crashes, keep them in a rear-facing car seat until they reach the maximum height and weight limit suggested by the manufacturer.
+Keep older children in a booster seat until they are at least 4 feet, 9 inches tall.

 Children 10-14